yashpote/yashpote.github.io/index.md

 Hi!
 I am a first year PhD student of Computer Science at the [National University of Singapore]().

-I am a PhD student at the National University of Singapore.
 I work with [Prof. Kuldeep Meel](https://www.comp.nus.edu.sg/~meel/) from NUS.
 I broadly work in the field of Logic and Probabilistic Reasoning.
 I am currently working on verifying probabilistic programs.

 ## Research Interests